 - Translate a text you've written in your native language into your foreign language.

-- Write a review or a book you've recently read or a move you've recently watched.
+- Write a review for a book you've recently read or a movie you've recently watched.

 - Write a script for a speech, podcast, or – for the creative ones out there – you can even write a script for your own play or short film!

-- Write Facebook statuses or Tweets (whether you post them or not will be up to you)!
+- Write Facebook statuses or tweets (whether or not you post them is up to you)!

 - Write a short story or poem.

-Keep in mind that writing is often the most difficult skill for many language learners.
-The key is to always keep improving your speaking, listening, and reading skills, start small and work your way up when it comes to writing.
+Keep in mind that writing is the most difficult skill for many language learners.
+The key is to always keep improving your speaking, listening, and reading skills, and to start small and work your way up with writing.